 Capacitors are generally used on electrical networks to improve power factors and elevate network voltages.
 Improved network power factors enable higher levels of useful power to be transferred across the electrical network.
 Capacitors consist of sealed tank units with internal metal plates surrounded by an insulating gel.
-They are static, with no moving parts and are generally shunt connected to the electrical network.
+The capacitor tanks are static, with no moving parts and are generally shunt connected to the electrical network.

-UnitedNetworks owns 122 power factor correction capacitor banks.
+UnitedNetworks owns 123 power factor correction capacitor banks.
 Two are 33kV, 18MVAr, ungrounded-wye-connected, ground mounted capacitor banks located at the Wairau Valley substation.
 The remaining are 11kV, 750KVAr, ungrounded-wye-connected, pole mounted capacitor banks, and are installed in the Northern and Eastern Regions.
+Roughly 50% of the 11kV capacitor banks are switched with the remaining being fixed.